About USC Gould

-- Make an appointment with the Advisor of Gould School of Law to draft a Proposed Course Plan.
+- Make an appointment with the USC Gould advisor to draft a proposed course plan.

 - Review the proposed course plan with your major's undergraduate advisor.

-- Obtain signatures from your current undergraduate department Chair and Dean (include an updated STARS report and two letters of recommendation).
+- Obtain signatures from your current undergraduate department chair and dean (Include an updated STARS report.).

-- Bring all signed documents including an updated STARS report and two letters of recommendation to the Law Advisor.
+- Bring all signed documents including an updated STARS report to the USC Gould advisor.

-- Your Law School Advisor will be responsible for submitting the approved application and Proposed Course Plan to the Degree Progress department.
+- The USC Gould advisor will be responsible for submitting your approved application and proposed course plan to the degree progress department.

 Read more on the application process here: About the PDP Application

 Rolling Admissions (Fall/Spring)